Bipolar Disorder in Children and Teens

 Where do I go for help?

-If you’re not sure where to get help, your doctor, pediatrician, or other family health care provider is a good place to start.
+If you’re unsure of where to get help, your doctor, pediatrician, or other family health care provider is a good place to start.
 A health care provider can refer you to a qualified mental health professional, such as a psychiatrist or psychologist, who has experience treating bipolar disorder and can evaluate your child’s symptoms.

-You can learn more about getting help and finding a health care provider on the National Institute of Mental Health website.
-Hospital health care providers can help in an emergency.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) has an online tool to help you find mental health services in your area.
+Learn more about getting help on the NIMH website.
+The Substance Abuse and Mental Health Services Administration has an online treatment locator to help you find mental health services in your area.

 What should I know about clinical trials?

 Researchers at NIMH and around the country conduct clinical trials with patients and healthy volunteers.
-Talk to your health care provider about clinical trials, their benefits and risks, and whether one is right for you.
-For more information, visit the NIMH Clinical Trials webpage.
+Talk to a health care provider about clinical trials, their benefits and risks, and whether one is right for you.
+Learn more about participating in clinical trials.

 For More Information